Solo Travel in Laos

 Luang Prabang Solo Travel: My Honest 4-Day Take from Laos

-I needed to leave Thailand for my DTV visa and didn't want to go back to America this time.
+Every six months, my DTV visa requires me to leave Thailand for a short period.
+This time, instead of returning to America, I chose to venture somewhere I'd never been before.
 My good friend Amanda from Australia suggested Laos, specifically Luang Prabang.
-I had never heard of this town, never done any research, and I had never been to Laos before.
-So it seemed like a new adventure to explore.
+I had never heard of this town, did minimal research, and I had never been to Laos before.
+So it seemed like the perfect place for a new adventure.

 Getting to Luang Prabang from Thailand